black-210/XIO/README.md

 🚧 Project Status

 XIO is actively under development.

-This repository should currently be considered experimental.
+"However, it is valid for use but is under development.
+You can use it. " This repository should currently be considered experimental.

 Some components are specifications, architecture definitions, prototypes, tests, and early implementations rather than a finished production compiler.